 Now that we have introduced some of the best Iranian lawyers in the UK, it is time to discuss what a client needs to consider when seeking a lawyer.

-First and foremost, a lawyer’s fluency in both Persian and English.
-Language skills are of crucial importance to lawyers and, therefore, a lawyer must demonstrate a high level of proficiency in both, if not more, languages.
+First and foremost, it is a lawyer’s fluency in both Persian and English.
+Language skills are crucial to lawyers, and, therefore, a lawyer must demonstrate high proficiency in both, if not more, languages.

 Moreover, the client needs a well-versed lawyer in the complexities of the two different legal systems.
 Academic background can also be another criterion that clients can examine when making a decision.